Sometimes I try to look for things to do in my spare time.

 So yeah, ten minutes is quite a long time.

-Every time I had a spare ten minutes, I was determined to make the most of it.
+Every time I had a spare ten minutes, I was determined to find things to do in my spare time that would matter.

 Within the first month I discovered literally hundreds of different things to do when you have spare time.

-Some good ways to make use of spare time
+Some good things to do in your spare time

 - Look for new clothing or products in flyers / online